-The heat's sufficiently high to permit browning to occur and flavour to develop.
+The heat is sufficiently high to permit browning to occur and flavor to develop.
 There is, also, a small amount of fat in the pan to wick away the ingredients and to prevent food from sticking to the pan.

 BRAISING is generally done at a lower temperature than sautéing, on the whole.
 The meat and vegetable ingredients are usually much larger.
 When braising, the foodstuffs are often seared first in hot fat to mitigate the loss of moisture and flavor during the cooking process.
 This also allows the surface of the meats and vegetables to brown and form flavor compounds that will determine how the taste will turn out.

 When the meat is seared and browned and liquid and/or vegetables are added, the casserole is finished in a stew pot at about 210 degrees, or the meat is cooked in the liquid until its coagulated connective tissue breaks down.

 When the process is complete, the connective tissue has turned into a portion of the sauce and will permit the sauce made from the braising liquid to develop a gelatin shininess.
 The meat is tender and extremely juicy in the water absorbed.

 3. Broiling & Grilling